 - Isolates the private key in a dedicated process that doesn't talk to the network, protecting your private key from compromise.

 - Can run in transparent proxy mode, preserving the client's IP address, so your backend doesn't even know it's there.

-The current version of titus is 0.2, released on 2014-08-17. titus aims to be bug-free and secure, though it has not yet undergone serious testing or performance optimization.
+The current version of titus is 0.3, released on 2015-11-28. titus aims to be bug-free and secure, though it is lacking in features and needs additional performance optimization.
 Additionally, we may make backwards-incompatible changes to the behavior before titus reaches version 1.0

 Building from Source